justin0979/jbook-cra/README.md

     -   Solved if execute user's code in an `iframe`
 -   User-provided code might mutate the DOM, causing program to crash
     -   <em>e.g.</em>, user types in `document.body.innerHTML = '';`, which will wipe out webpage body
-    -   Solved if execute user's code in an `iframe`
+    -   Solved if `iframe`'s reference pre-installs html framework when user clicks submit
 -   User might accdentally run code provided by another malicious user
     -   Solved if execute user's code in an `iframe` with direct communication disabled
+        -   Done when setting `sandbox` to anything other than `allow-same-origin`
         -   Malicious code cannot be used to obtain security information from parent document

 `iframe`s can help isolate code.
 An `iframe` is an `html` document within another